amanrudra01/GroqIt/README.md

-# Groqit 🧠⚡
+# GroqIt 🧠⚡

-**Groqit** is a lightweight AI chatbot powered by [Groq](https://groq.com/) and [LangChain](https://www.langchain.com/).
+**GroqIt** is a lightweight AI chatbot powered by [Groq](https://groq.com/) and [LangChain](https://www.langchain.com/).
 It provides ultra-fast responses via a terminal-style web interface, ideal for developers and AI enthusiasts.

 ---